YUZI22/Simplecalc/README.md

 # SimpleCalculator

 This is a project, which was created by me (Yusef Aslam) and IntelliRon (Big thanks).
-It is based on [Python](https://www.python.org/about/) and I chose python since, when I first started this project I felt that Python was a good programming language for this.
+It is based on [Python](https://www.python.org/about/) and I chose it since, when I first started this project I felt that Python was a good programming language for this.
 I also learned as I went along and it is really fun!!